How Do Modular Boilers Work?

 Modularity saves money by improving efficiency.

 Thanks to the ability to quickly turn boilers on or off, modular boilers conserve water and fuel that would normally be wasted by traditional boilers.
 The improved fuel efficiency can add up to a 20% savings in annual fuel costs.
-Another benefit of Miura’s modular boilers are the lower emissions of nitrogen oxide and carbon dioxide, helping companies comply with even the strictest emissions standards while also protecting the environment.
+As an additional benefit, Miura’s modular boilers are designed to emit extremely low emissions of nitrogen oxide and carbon dioxide, helping companies comply with even the strictest emissions standards while also protecting the environment.

 Ensure scalability with Miura’s Multiple Installation System (MI).

-One of the main advantages of the MI system is scalability.
+One of the biggest advantages of a modular boiler system is scalability.
 With Miura’s Multiple Installation System (MI), companies can configure an on-demand boiler system to address their fluctuating steam needs.
 The MI system allows you to configure your system with the exact number of boilers needed to build to present steam loads within precise tolerances.
 From there, it is a fairly easy process to add units to your Miura boiler system to meet steam requirements as your operations grow.